 The WGen20000's control panel

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Westinghouse WGen20000, the following accessories are also included: oil, funnel and tool kit.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse WGen20000's package also includes these accessories: tool kit, funnel and oil.

 Product Videos